scarpazza/home-assistant-konnected-tutorial/README.md

     * turn on buzzer
     * add a 1-2 seconds delay, then
     * turn off the buzzer.
   * The reason why you want all these actions is to handle incoming transitions from all states (armed, pending, and triggered).
 The buzzer and the siren states are different depending on them.
 The actions will first turn off the Siren, so that this disarm response also acts as a "clear-all".
-Then, have a 1-2 second buzz to give auditory feedback when the user does a "clean" disarm.
+Then, have a 1-2 second buzz to give auditory feedback when the user does a clean disarm.
 Finally, turn off the buzzer, which also stop the buzzer that started in the pending status.

 ## Step 8 - create "smart" automations
 Consider creating additional "smart" automations, i.e., functions that traditional 1990s alarm systems did not have, and that take advantage of Home Assistant app features, most prominently mobile-phone-based presence detection.